JackAWatt/jackwatt.com/notes/senior_technical_project/automated-plant.md

 # Milestone 1
 `Instructor Check:              `

-* Add the components to an enclosure for a plant
 * Write a web server or use thingspeak to be able to monitor the sensors remotely
 * Write code to be able to modify the program conditions remotely
-* Design and print a PCB
-* Design and create a case for the electronic components
+* Build complete project enclosure to house all electronic components
 * Graph sensor data over time to verify configuration is optimal.

-This will includes graphs and a table
+# Milestone 2
+`Instructor Check:

+* Write project Report

 <img width="786" height="599" alt="image" src="https://github.com/user-attachments/assets/fa6397e7-4af5-4d94-8766-66501fcd348e" />